linwoodc3/TwitterSnake/README.md

   12. The only resource we will need to access is your S3 bucket, so search for the **AmazonS3FullAccess** policy and **attach it**
   13. You're done!

-- [ ] TODO:// Set up putty to SSH into EC2 instance
+- [ ]  :exclamation: TODO:// Set up putty to SSH into EC2 instance :exclamation:
-- [ ] TODO:// Set up your anaconda envinronment
+- [ ]  :exclamation: TODO:// Set up your anaconda envinronment :exclamation:
-- [ ] TODO:// Set up AWS CLI on EC2 instance
+- [ ]  :exclamation: TODO:// Set up AWS CLI on EC2 instance :exclamation:
-- [ ] TODO:// Create python files
+- [ ]  :exclamation: TODO:// Create python files :exclamation:
-- [ ] TODO:// Explain running with nohup and how to kill if necesarry
+- [ ]  :exclamation: TODO:// Explain running with nohup and how to kill if necesarry :exclamation: